ckotzbauer/chekr/README.md

 ### Download binary

-Download the binary for your platform from the [release page](https://github.com/ckotzbauer/chekr/releases) and store it on your machine.
+Download the latest binary for your platform from the [release page](https://github.com/ckotzbauer/chekr/releases) and store it on your machine.

 ## Usage